CarterPape/CarterPape.github.io/the-blog/making-carterpape-com/_posts/2018-08-21-This-is-not-in-AP-style.md

 ---
 title: "This is not AP style."
 date: 2018-08-21 15:56 -0400
+description: "AP style is useful, but on this website, it isn't exactly what I need."
 ---

 The [Associated Press (AP) Stylebook](https://www.apstylebook.com/) provide a writing standard used by most journalists in their work.
 It's the standard I learned doing student journalism, and it's a standard I continue to reference in my personal writing.